 13 Newcastle United signings who were meant to be the business… but weren’t

-Indeed, they broke the world transfer record to sign Alan Shearer from Blackburn in 1996.
+In fairness, they broke the world transfer record to sign Alan Shearer from Blackburn in 1996 – 25 years before their Saudi take-over.

 That worked out pretty well, of course, but the Magpies have also spent big on players who should have been a success, only for things to conspire against them.
 Here are just a few of them.

-If you splash £8million on a guy who was available for free just six months earlier, it’s probably because you expect good things of him.
+If you splash £8million on a guy who was available for free just six months earlier, it’s probably because you expect good things from him.

 Boumsong did not produce good things.